lmorg/murex/docs/commands/formap.md

 ## Flags

 * `--jmap`
-    Write a `json` map to STDOUT instead of an array
+    Write a `json` map to stdout instead of an array

 ## Detail